anurag-111/Code-Submissions/README.md

 ## LeetCode Daily Submissions
-- This repository contains my solutions for LeetCode problems, organized by categories.
+- This repository contains my solutions for LeetCode problems.
 - It serves as a reference for code submissions.

 ## Structure